 Themes are an essential part of the display game on your website.
 If you have a proper theme that suits your website, it will be lovely to consumers.

 There are countless themes that WooCommerce will provide you with.
-And because of the limitless variety, at least one theme will suit your requirements.
+And because of the limitless variety, at least one piece will suit your requirements.

-The best part about these themes is that some are free, while some you have to purchase.
+The best part about these themes is that some are free, while others have to purchase.
 So, choose the ones that cater to your needs and apply changes.

 - Content Management System